“Self-Reliance,” Topics and Questions (2023)

-Serve and be united.
+Serve and Be United.
 Service and unity build Zion—this is the way of the Lord.
-Elder Robert D. Hales of the Quorum of the Twelve Apostles said, “Only when we are self-reliant can we truly emulate the Savior in serving and blessing others” (“A Gospel Vision of Welfare: Faith in Action,” in Basic Principles of Welfare and Self-Reliance [booklet, 2009], 2).
+Elder Robert D. Hales of the Quorum of the Twelve Apostles said, “Only when we are self-reliant can we truly emulate the Savior in serving and blessing others.”3

 The First Presidency has said: “We invite you to diligently study and apply these principles and teach them to your family members.
 As you do so, your life will be blessed.
 You will learn how to act on your path toward greater self-reliance.
 You will be blessed with greater hope, peace, and progress.